ros-controls/ros2_control_demos/README.md

 ## Controllers and moving hardware

 To move the robot you should load and start controllers.
-The `JointStateController` is used to publish the joint states to ROS topics.
+The `JointStateBroadcaster` is used to publish the joint states to ROS topics.
 Direct joint commands are sent to this robot via the `ForwardCommandController` and `JointTrajectoryController`.
 The sections below describe their usage.
 Check the [Results](##result) section on how to ensure that things went well.